Photo of a Spanish real estate in the sun

 Applying for an RTA licence

-If you want to use a property for short-term rentals (less than 2 months) through commercial rental websites, you need to apply for a licence from the Registro de Turismo de Andalucia (RTA).
-Booking sites such as airbnb, Booking.com, Holiday Home, VRBO.com and all other major booking sites will only include you on their website if you have a registration number for this purpose.
+If you want to start using a property for short-term rentals (less than 2 months) through commercial rental websites, you need to apply for a license from the Registro de Turismo de Andalucia (RTA).
+Booking sites like airbnb, Booking.com, Holiday Home, VRBO.com and all other major booking sites may only include you on their website if you have a registration number for this purpose.

 Stated requirements

-In principle, an RTA licence is always granted.
-However, it is possible that another inspection will follow in which it will be checked whether the house meets the right conditions.
+In principle, an RTA licence is always granted if you meet all the conditions.
+In addition, a further inspection may follow in which an on-site check is carried out to see whether the house meets the right conditions.
 This inspection will take place by appointment.
 For instance, the inspector will check whether the following items are present:

 - First aid kit